 It's this belief that has inspired Michael to give something back and is the platform for which The Michael Carrick Foundation was built.

-Newcastle upon Tyne has seen a drastic increase in deprivation over the last five years and the number of children living in poverty is now at 41.2%.
+Newcastle upon Tyne has seen a drastic increase in deprivation over the last five years with the number of children living in poverty now at 41.2%.

 To provide youngsters with empowering opportunities delivered in safe and creative spaces.

 To inspire participants to reach their full potential and be the best that they can be.

 To create a lasting legacy that will inspire this generation and generations to come.

 To commit to providing opportunities for youngsters to thrive in communities close to Michael's heart.

 Lisa graduated from Newcastle University with a BA Honours

 Degree in Business Administration before becoming a certified BCP Pilates Instructor and achieving Level 3 REP in personal training.

 Lisa has since set up her own Pilates studio and business and has been heavily involved in the set up and running of Michael Carrick Foundation.